lgladson/PUI2016_lag552/HW3_lag552/README.md

 ##Contribution:
 I worked in a group with Nonie Mathur, Santiago Carrillo, Maisha Lopa, and Alexey Kalinin.
 We worked through Assignments 2 & 3 together.
 I mainly got help from them with coding issues, while I feel my greatest contribution was explaining the statistics behind the problems to the others.
 For Assignment 1, we mainly worked alone but I did reach out to my group via email as questions came up.
+I also provided code to Maisha for the All Means distribution for Assignment 1, which Himanshu helped me with.

 #Assignment 1